robn/AnyEvent-Consul-Exec/README.md

 match nodes to run the command on.
 See the corresponding options to `consul exec` for more info.

+The `dc` option can take the name of the datacenter to run the command in.
+The exec mechanism is limited to a single datacentre.
+This option will cause [AnyEvent::Consul::Exec](https://metacpan.org/pod/AnyEvent::Consul::Exec) to find a Consul agent in the named datacenter and execute the command there (without it, the local node is used).

 # CALLBACKS

 `AnyEvent::Consul::Exec` will arrange for various callbacks to be called as